eugnsp/library/index.md

 *Tim Shen* @ CppCon (2016)

 > Regular expressions are widely used in application development and data processing, yet it is challenging to design and implement a regular expression library that is expressive, efficient and safe.
-In this talk, Tim Shen, the current maintainer of libstdc++'s `<regex>`, will introduce the basics of implementing regular expressions in C++, the status of existing implementations, and what is expected from the standardization process.
-For the implementation, several data structures and algorithms will be introduced, with pros and cons listed; we will show how several popular implementations (Boost.Regex, Boost.Xpressive, `<regex>` from standard library implementations, RE2, etc) pick their algorithms.
+In this talk, Tim Shen, the current maintainer of libstdc++'s `&lt;regex&gt;`, will introduce the basics of implementing regular expressions in C++, the status of existing implementations, and what is expected from the standardization process.
+For the implementation, several data structures and algorithms will be introduced, with pros and cons listed; we will show how several popular implementations (Boost.Regex, Boost.Xpressive, `&lt;regex&gt;` from standard library implementations, RE2, etc) pick their algorithms.
 Several popular features/patterns that hurt performance will be explained, with a "safe" regex usage suggested.
 Finally a wishlist of features will be presented, in order to deliver a more efficient and usable regex library.

 [Watch at YouTube](https://www.youtube.com/watch?v=N_rkHzhXueo)